by Robert Wilkinson

 That's why it's important to connect the dots with what was revealed in other past Mercury, Venus, and Mars retrograde periods.
 It provides us with ways to know how these planetary functions are revealing elements of our personality we may need to review and/or take a new look at.

 When we connect Mercury retrograde lessons, we can see how Mercury, or Hermes, the "Guide of Souls," is leading us to our authentic Self.
 Regardless of appearances, or how difficult or easy, Mercury retrograde periods show us the path to our Soul.
 A very good source for in-depth understanding of this important part of our lives is my book, "A New Look At Mercury Retrograde," now out of print but still available used via several internet sources.
 And yes, I am planning to make it an ebook when I have time.

-As noted, there are more Venus (and then Mercury, and then Mars) retrograde articles coming over the next several weeks.
-We'll discuss the overall meaning of the coming 7 week Venus RX period, significant degree influences, how it affects individual birthdays, and what this Venus Retrograde in Capricorn is specifically good for.
+I’ll post more Mercury retrograde articles soon.
+We'll discuss significant degree influences, how it affects individual birthdays, and what this Mercury Retrograde in Pisces and Aquarius is specifically good for.
 Stay tuned!

 For a little more about this tag team retrograde span in time, here’s Astrology in 2014 – Current and Future Retrogrades

 As I told you earlier, here are five articles about the Venus RX in Gemini period we went through in the Spring of 2012.